 This is very therapeutic, after a busy and stressful week, I have radio 2 playing in the background and the lovely smell of Sunday roast wafting up the stairs.

-Piece three is quite tricky, what I like about this project is that its been given difficulty levels for each piece, so you don't necessarily need to do them in number order, you could start with the easy ones.
+Piece three is quite tricky, but what I like about this project is that its been given difficulty levels for each block, so you don't necessarily need to do them in number order, you could start with the easy ones.

-Week four was definitely the hardest so far, so many tiny pieces and makes it very thick.
+The week four block has definitely been the hardest so far, there were so many tiny pieces and makes it very thick!